WayfaringBloke/dnd/writing/pub/World.md

 - 0091 - It has become clear to almost everyone that the cobalt mines have run out.

+# FIX VVVV

 ![map](https://github.com/WayfaringBloke/dnd/blob/main/assets/map/map.png?raw=true)
+# FIX ^^^^^

 [Map](https://excalidraw.com/#json=FGY4ef7Ejag5a2ebSaCT-,9RuKupok35NhHW3z9gWUfg)

 ### Farmland
 Mostly making cash crops for Royal West under new contracting agreement.
-Farmers are poorer than dirt, cannot afford the food they grow
+Farmers are poorer than dirt, cannot afford the food they grow.

 ### Mountains
-Makes for a beautiful view from the city
+Makes for a beautiful view from the city,
 Occupied by Xin faction, highly militarised.
 Traditionalists focused on liberty.
 Contains cobalt mines which the Xin run security for.

 ### Exclusion Zone